Del Rio, Tennessee: 1905 explosion of the T. J. Salts Lumber Company

 On August 7, 1905, just outside of the town of Del Rio in the remote area known as Dry Fork, a huge explosion occurred from an overheated boiler that ran a 40-horsepower lumber saw at the T.J.
 Salts Lumber Company.
 A fierce storm had occurred when the men sought shelter underneath the boiler shed.
-When the storm passed, the news states that the engineer Joe Turner started pumping water into the boiler when an explosion occurred.
-The deceased that were reported on that day were William Harmon Teaster who ran a team of oxen; Joe Turner, the engineer; Frank Plate; Merritt Burgin; and Harvey Briggs, 14 years old.
-The newspapers state that some of the injured men would die soon.
+When the storm passed, the news states that the engineer Joe Turner had started pumping water into the boiler when an explosion occurred.
+Reports stated that bodies were blown 100 feet away.
+William Harmon Teaster's body was found 100 feet away underneath a portion of the boiler.

+The deceased who were reported on that day were William Harmon Teaster who ran a team of oxen; Joe Turner, the engineer; Frank Plate; Merritt Burgin; and Harvey Briggs, 14 years old.
+The newspapers stated that some of the injured men would die soon.
 The injured were reported to be John W. Kilpatrick; Daniel Boone Wilson, the lumber inspector; Edmond Lytle; William Henry Lytle; James George Suttle; Frank Briggs; George Massey; Harry Cook; J. W. Jones; Horace E. Clark; and Murray Ford.
-Most news reports at that time were not all inclusive in their reporting, nor did they spell the names of the victims correctly.
-Reports state that bodies were blown 100 feet away.
-William Harmon Teaster's body was found 100 feet away underneath a portion of the boiler.
-At the Big Hill Cemetery in Del Rio some 20 feet from the body of William Harmon Teaster, are three remaining of what was originally four unmarked graves containing the remains of the men who died that day.
-They were buried immediately after the explosion with no funerals.
+Most news reports at that time were not all-inclusive in their reporting, nor did they spell the names of all of the victims correctly.

+At the Big Hill Cemetery in Del Rio, some 20 feet from the body of William Harmon Teaster, are three remaining of what were originally four unmarked graves containing the remains of the men who died that day.
+They were buried immediately after the explosion, with no funerals.
 At some point long after the explosion, the family of one of the victims had his remains exhumed and moved to their family cemetery in another state.
 The name of that exhumed victim has not been discovered yet.
 Today, the information on these remaining unmarked graves only contain a blank stone marker.
-This has been verified by the caretaker of Big Hill Cemetery and this information has been passed down to him from previous caretakers since 1905.
-The event has been researched extensively by Dean Teaster and published at TJSalts.Squarespace.com.
-The names of the four men that were originally buried in unmarked graves were Joe Turner; Merritt Burgin; Harvey "Harve" Briggs; and Frank Plate.
+TJSalts.Squarespace.com.
+The men who were originally buried in the unmarked graves were Joe Turner, Merritt Burgin, Harvey "Harve" Briggs, and Frank Plate.